ejchung0406/STEM-AE/figure10/README.md

 ## Contents

-- `prevworks.py` - script for drawing the histograms.
+- `prevworks.py` - Script for drawing the histograms.
-- `prevworks.csv` - kernel execution time data from each cluster of sampling methods
+- `prevworks.csv` - Kernel execution time data from each cluster of sampling methods.

 - `1_create_figure10.sh` - Script for drawing the scatterplot.